 For a cookbook as beautiful as the dishes inside, this stunning number from the author of the blog of the same name is a gorgeous addition to your collection.

 This anticipated follow-up to London-based chef Yotam Ottolenghi's book Plenty continues his unique exploration of vegetarian food.
-The book features over 150 meat-free recipes accompanied by striking photos and promising bold, impactful flavors.
+The book features over 150 meat-free recipes accompanied by striking photos and promising bold, impactful flavours.

 Named after the art of Japanese vegetarian cuisine that originated in Japanese zen temples, this cookbook by chef Danny Chu of Enso Kitchen offers up satisfying meat-, egg- and dairy-free meals that follow the shojin ryori tradition.